csexton/jekyll.vim/README.markdown

     let g:jekyll_path = "/path/to/jekyll/blog"

-The default post suffix is "markdown".
-You can override this if you like:
+The default post suffix is "markdown" and the post status is published.
+You can override these if you like.

+Example:
     let g:jekyll_post_suffix = "textile"
+    let g:jekyll_post_published = "false"

 You may also want to ad a few mappings to stream line the behavior:

+    map <Leader>jb  :JekyllBuild<CR>
     map <Leader>jn  :JekyllPost<CR>
     map <Leader>jl  :JekyllList<CR>